eleyng/table-carrying-ai/README.md

 Add the `--video` flag if you'd like to convert the images into a video!

-A sample evaluation with human recorded data and robot planner is included in the [dataset download](https://drive.google.com/drive/folders/1JMZys9Bfc-COZtvbLST4uiyrHnEyNIpK?usp=share_link) for quickstart plotting -- place the `results/` directory in the base dir of this repo and run the above command without any args (add the `--video` flag if you would like to render a video).
+A set of evaluations with human control and robot planner is included in the [dataset download](https://drive.google.com/drive/folders/1JMZys9Bfc-COZtvbLST4uiyrHnEyNIpK?usp=share_link) for quickstart plotting -- place the `results/` directory in the base dir of this repo and run the above command without any args (add the `--video` flag if you would like to render a video).

 ## Custom Env Structure Overview